Sha-yanA/chicago-transit-mobility/README.md

 ## 8. Deployment and Real-time Prediction

-To make your model interactive and forward-looking, you can deploy it.

-- API Development: Wrap your trained regression model in a web API using Flask or FastAPI.

-- Endpoint: Create an endpoint that accepts a census tract ID as input.

-- Functionality: When the endpoint is called:
-	1. It retrieves the static features for that tract (demographics, etc.).
-	2. For real-time adjustments, it could call the CTA Bus Tracker API to check for current service disruptions or delays near that tract.
-	3. It feeds these features into the loaded model and returns the predicted Accessibility_Score as a JSON response.

-- Frontend: Build a simple web dashboard (using Streamlit or Dash) that displays the map of accessibility scores and allows users (like city planners or residents) to click on a tract to see its score and underlying data.
+We have built a simple web dashboard using Streamlit that displays the map of accessibility scores and allows users (like city planners or residents) to click on a tract to see its score and underlying data.

 ## 9. Monitoring and Maintenance

-A model is a living asset and must be maintained.
+We implement these steps for continuous monitoring and regualr maintenance

 - Data Updates: The CTA GTFS data, ridership figures, and ACS estimates are updated periodically.
 Schedule a quarterly or biannual pipeline run to ingest new data.